Failure to Follow CDA Claims Filing Requirements Will Get Appeal Dismissed

 - Government contractor should attach the Contracting Officer final decision and the contract claim submitted to the agency.

-The Civilian Board of Contract Appeals gets its jurisdiction to hear contract disputes cases from the Contract Disputes Act (CDA), 41 USC 7101-7109 (2012).
+The Civilian Board of Contract Appeals gets its jurisdiction to hear contract disputes between government agencies and cases from the Contract Disputes Act (CDA), 41 USC 7101-7109 (2012).
 For the Board to have jurisdiction over a dispute not involving a government claim, the CDA requires a contractor to submit a written claim to the contracting officer for a final decision.
 A claim does not have to be for money only.

 The FAR defines a “claim” as “a written demand or written assertion by one of the contracting parties seeking, as a matter of right, the payment of money in a sum certain, the adjustment or interpretation of contract terms, or

-In the event of filing a Contract Disputes Act claim appeal to the Civilian Board of Contract Appeals, you have to file the appeal from the decision no later than 90 calendar days after you receive the contracting officer’s decision.
+In the event of filing a Contract Disputes Act claim appeal to the United States Civilian Board of Contract Appeals, you have to file the appeal from the decision no later than 90 calendar days after you receive the contracting officer’s decision.

 - There are specific rules that address the CO’s failure to issue a final decision.